dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

 ## Consuming a stream

-Lets take a look at some simple stream code.
+Let's take a look at some simple stream code.
 For simplicity we're going to create a stream from a fixed, literal list at the moment by using the stream's <code>fromIterable()</code> constructor, rather than by dynamically populating it with a <code>StreamController</code>.